metaparticle-io/package/dotnet/README.md

 This will set the `Repository` property that you would otherwise set in the attributes.
 See `Config.cs` for supported environment variable overrides.

 ### Tests
-If you wish to add some test project to your metaparticle that get run as part of the build pipeline, you can add the tests projects as a CSV to an environment variable.
+If you wish to add some test project to your metaparticle that get run as part of the build pipeline, you can add the tests projects (relative paths) to the `Tests.Config` attribute above `Main`, where you declare the runtime config.

 ```
-set METAPARTICLE_TESTS_CSV=../relpath/project1,../relpath2/project2
+[Metaparticle.Tests.Config(Names = new[] {"../my-test-folder1/", "../my-test-folder2/tests"})]
 ```

-You can test this using the following example
+Sample project `simple-web` uses the test project `simple-test`.
+You can run the example to see it in action.

 ```
-set METAPARTICLE_TESTS_CSV=../simple-test
 cd examples/simple
 dotnet run
 ```